-SABB's approach in assessing adequacy of its capital to support current and future activities envisages around the following principles:
+SABB's approach in assessing the adequacy of its capital to support current and future activities envisages around the following principles:

-- It has a process for assessing its overall capital adequacy in relation to its risk profile and a strategy for maintaining capital levels - A review of SABB's ICAAP and capital strategies are undertaken by its management, as well as monitoring and ensuring compliance to SAMA regulations, with appropriate actions being taken when required - It is operating above the minimum regulatory capital ratios, with the ability to hold capital in excess of the minimum - The ability to intervene at an early stage to prevent capital from falling below the minimum levels as required according to it's risk profile
+- It has a process for assessing its overall capital adequacy in relation to its risk profile and a strategy for maintaining capital levels. - A review of SABB's Internal Capital Adequacy Assessment Process (ICAAP) and capital strategies are undertaken by its management, as well as monitoring and ensuring compliance to SAMA regulations, with appropriate actions being taken when required. - It is operating above the minimum regulatory capital ratios, with the ability to hold capital in excess of the minimum as and when capital buffers are required. - The ability to intervene at an early stage to prevent capital from falling below the minimum levels as required according to it's risk profile.

-SABB Capital Adequacy Ratio in the last 5 years has been as follows:
+SABB Capital Adequacy Ratio in the last 6 years has been as follows:

-2005-2007: Capital Adequacy Ratio's are on Basel I basis 2008-2009: Capital Adequacy Ratio's are on Basel II basis
+2005-2007: Capital Adequacy Ratio's are on Basel I basis 2008-2010: Capital Adequacy Ratio's are on Basel II basis